 W.G.
 CAVANAGH, C. GALLOU AND M. GEORGIADIS, ed., 2009.
 Sparta and Lakonia from Prehistory to Pre-modern times British School at Athens.

-I am on research leave in 2017/18 but in previous years I have convened and taught modules on The Archaeology of Mycenaean Greece; The Greek Early Iron Age; The Origins and Rise of Aegean Civilisation; Archaeological Research: Theory and Practice; Prehistory from the Bronze Age to the Iron Age; Dissertation in Archaeology; Extended Essay in Archaeology.
+In 2019/20 I convene the UG modules Great Discoveries in Archaeology (Yr1) and The Archaeology of Mycenaean Greece (Yrs2/3) and I contribute lectures for the module Archaeology: Theory & Practice (Yr2).
+I am also the Director of the MA in Classics course (campus-based) and of the MA in Mediterranean Archaeology (Distance Learning).
+In previous years I have convened and taught UG modules on The Archaeology of Mycenaean Greece; The Living and the Dead; The Greek Early Iron Age; The Origins and Rise of Aegean Civilisation; Archaeological Research: Theory and Practice; Prehistory from the Bronze Age to the Iron Age; Dissertation in Archaeology; Independent Project in Archaeology.

-At MA by Research level I usually offer the following 30-credit options: Topics in Aegean Prehistory; The Archaeology of Death and Commemoration; The Archaeology of Cult and Ritual.
+For the MRes Archaeology Special Topics I I usually offer one or more of the following 20-credit options: Topics in Aegean Prehistory; The Archaeology of Death and Commemoration; The Archaeology of Cult and Ritual.

 (1) Thea Wolff, The Potnia Theron in early Greek art